-- To the United States Department of Justice (DOJ), including United States Attorneys Offices, or other Federal agency conducting litigation or in proceedings before any court, adjudicative or administrative body, when it is necessary to the litigation and one of the following is a party to the litigation or has an interest in such litigation: 1) DOT or any component thereof; 2) Any employee of DOT in his/her official capacity; 3) Any employee of DOT in his/her individual capacity where the DOJ or DOT has agreed to represent the employee; or 4) the United States, or any agency thereof, is a party to the litigation or has an interest in such litigation and DOT determines that the records are both necessary and relevant to the litigation and the use of such records is compatible with the purpose for which DOT collected the record. - Additional routine uses for this system can be found in the published Notice.
+To the United States Department of Justice (DOJ), including United States Attorneys Offices, or other Federal agency conducting litigation or in proceedings before any court, adjudicative or administrative body, when it is necessary to the litigation and one of the following is a party to the litigation or has an interest in such litigation: 1) DOT or any component thereof; 2) Any employee of DOT in his/her official capacity;

+- 3) Any employee of DOT in his/her individual capacity where the DOJ or DOT has agreed to represent the employee; or 4) the United States, or any agency thereof, is a party to the litigation or has an interest in such litigation and DOT determines that the records are both necessary and relevant to the litigation and the use of such records is compatible with the purpose for which DOT collected the record. - Additional routine uses for this system can be found in the published Notice.

-Records covered under DOT/ALL 20 - On-line Accommodation Tracking System (OATS), 74 FR 46637, September 10, 2009 may be disclosed outside of DOT as a routine use pursuant to 5 U.S.C.
+Records covered under DOT/ALL 28, Employee Accommodations Files, 86 FR 64597, November 18, 2021 may be disclosed outside of DOT as a routine use pursuant to 5 U.S.C.
 552a(b)(3), as follows: